phi-gamma/vtcol/README.rst

 About
 -----
-**vtcols** was written mostly during day-long train rides between Tübingen and Dresden, so expect the commit history to exhibit a certain lack continuity.
+**vtcols** was written mostly during day-long train rides between Tübingen and Dresden, so expect the commit history to exhibit a certain lack of continuity.
 Its author_ is Philipp Gesang; see the Bitbucket (author-bb_) and Github (author-gh_) pages.

 The **vtcol** source code is available from the `canonical repository`_.